shakesco/shakesco-docs/content/docs/_index.md

 ### What is Shakespay?

-Shakespay is a smart wallet on Bitcoin and Ethereum.
-We have built an agglomeration of decentralized financial services that enable everyone to access finance the same way they did in traditional finance.
+Shakespay is a smart, MPC-based wallet for Bitcoin and Ethereum.
+We have developed a suite of decentralized financial services that allows everyone to access finance in a way similar to traditional finance, but with enhanced security and efficiency.
 What are some of these features:

 - Buy, send, receive and request Bitcoin and Ethereum.
 - Pay business with Bitcoin and Ethereum.
 - Split pay or pay team directly with Ethereum and Polygon.
 - Private transactions using stealth addresses.
 - Recurring payments that are self-custody!
-- Silent payments on Bitcoin, in BETA.
+- Silent payments on Bitcoin.
 - Auto-payments with friends and family.
 - Group transactions with friends and family.
 - Built in business wallet.